gogetdata/ggd-recipes/docs/source/list-file.rst

                                                 `ggd list-files "hg19-hello*" -s "Homo_sapiens" -g "hg19" -p "out*"`
                                                 ('/' indicates a placeholder and is not part of the argument name)

--c , --channel                                  (Optional) The ggd channel of the recipe to find.
+-c, --channel                                  (Optional) The ggd channel of the recipe to find.
 (Default = genomics)

 -s, --species                                   (Optional) species recipe is for.
 Use '*' for any species